pjaos/rpi_ogsolar/docs/commissioning_the_raspberry_pi.md

 Linux raspberrypi 5.10.17-v7+ #1414 SMP Fri Apr 30 13:18:35 BST 2021 armv7l GNU/Linux
 ```

-This will be used later when installing drivers.
+Note the kernel version (5.10.17 in this case) as this will be used later when installing drivers.

 # [Save RPi SD card](#save-rpi-sd-card)